 Showcasing student success

 Student success in digital technologies is also celebrated through the school website.
 The students recent success in the Robocup competition was described in the Columba newsletter.

-This is a first year the school has had a Technology Prefect.
-One of the students suggested at the end of her year 12 that the school could do with a Technology Prefect.
-After hearing her convincing speech, both Julie and the Principal couldn’t help but agree and she was duly appointed!
+This is the first year the school has had a technology prefect.
+One of the students suggested at the end of her year 12 that the school could do with a technology prefect.
+After hearing her convincing speech, both Julie and the principal couldn’t help but agree and she was duly appointed!

-Ailsa and other year 13 students also mentor a coding club run after school for years 9 and 10.
-Plans are currently afoot to start a code club for years 7 and 8 to introduce these younger students to the concepts of coding.
+Year 13 students also mentor a coding club run after school for years 9 and 10.
+There are plans to start a code club for years 7 and 8 to introduce these younger students to the concepts of coding.
 Julie notes that there are some very good resources available free at code club.